ibrahimhaouari/DotLocz/README.md

 - 📂 **Multi-Project Support**: Efficiently scans and processes multiple .NET projects, creating a unique output directory with RESX and enum files for each project.
 Ideal for large solutions with numerous modules.
 - 🚀 **Efficient Updates**: DotLocz only regenerates files when changes are detected, reducing build times and avoiding unnecessary overwrites.

----

-This makes the tool’s purpose and functionality clearer and visually appealing, with emojis and the icon helping highlight key features.
-Let me know if there's anything more you'd like to add or adjust!

 ## Installation

 Install DotLocz globally using the .NET CLI: